 The problem is when you go beyond the FEIE limit.

-The problem is when you become successful because anything and everything you earn beyond that first $104,100 is now subject to ordinary income tax rates.
+When you become successful, anything and everything you earn beyond that first $107,600 (or $108,700 in 2021) is now subject to ordinary income tax rates.
 And those rates can go as high as 35%, making for a very expensive tax bill.

 There are ways to reduce the overall amount due, but you can no longer take it to zero.